admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 Once you're done, go to `Configure Settings > System Settings > Castle Falkenstein` to register your custom decks.

-Make sure you shuffle the decks before your players get a chance to draw cards from them also.
-The system nmay not do it for you.

 ## [Optional] 2+ player groups within the same world
 Hosts who have more than one group of players playing in the same world may wish to use separate decks for each group.

-To achieve this, the Host should duplicate newly created decks and then decrease permissions on each deck to match the permissions required by each player group (see table above).
+To achieve this, the Host should duplicate newly created decks and then decrease ownership on each deck to match the ownership required by each player group (see table above).

 The Host should however ensure that, at the beginning of each gaming session, the adequate set of decks for each group is selected in the Castle Falkenstein system settings.
 Otherwise, the 2 may end get mixed, leading to errors down the road\
 To help remind the Host they have to do this, a warning is produced each time a player connects and they don't have access to one of the decks.